Malaysian Palm Oil Exports Performance to Sub-Saharan Africa Region

 Figure 1: Monthly Export of MPO to Sub-Saharan Africa (MT)

-Kenya and Tanzania, two major importers from East Africa, have imported less MPO so far this year compare to last year (28 % and 37% lower) due to competition from other exporting country who can offer lower prices.
-Several West African countries such as Benin and Ghana have taken lesser volume of MPO year-on-year for the same reason mentioned above.
+Kenya and Tanzania, two other major importers from East Africa, imported less MPO so far this year compared to last year (27 % and 46% lower) due to lower price offered by other country.
+In 2018/2019 budget, Tanzania increased import tariff on CPO to 25% up from 10%, and 35% on semi-refined and refined palm products, from 25% in conformity with EAC regulations.
+Several West African countries especially Benin and Ghana have taken considerably less MPO this year compare to the year before for the same reason mentioned earlier.

 Source : MPOB